 Now you might be saying, can’t I just do video marketing on Facebook on Instagram?
 Well, the answer is yes, but because TikTok’s medium is solely video, advertisers have the ability to connect with users through the use of sound.
 With Facebook and Instagram, advertisers are usually limited to static images or short videos, and the average user is less likely to turn on sound when viewing an ad on these platforms.
 I’d encourage brands to use popular songs or sounds that are trending on TikTok so the ad feels native to the viewer.

 The reality is that TikTok is only going to grow more from here.
-With new updates to its site, TikTok has taken over traditional forms of social media and created a new wave of creativity among people of all ages.
+With new updates to its site, TikTok has taken over traditional forms of social media and created a new wave of creativity among people of all ages looking to have fun, entertain, get more likes, and connect with others.
 Hopefully this post helped to debunk some of the common myths surrounding this new and growing platform, and has you excited to start showing off your brand and creativity by advertising on TikTok!